 The bridges across the Jordan river were constructed and destroyed many times.
 Each bridge used a different location, all in a near proximity.

 The Mameluke ruler, Baybars, erected a large (400m) bridge in 1266 AD.
-It was in use until the Ottoman period, and was blasted in 1946.
+It was in use until the end of the Ottoman period, and was blasted in 1946.
 The British soon constructed a new bridge, and the Jordanians added another one in the 1950s.
 The two bridges were destroyed by the IDF during the 6 day war (1967).
 Later that year Jordan constructed a pre-fabricated (“Bailey”) bridge on the south side in order to support the commercial trade traffic between Jordan and the West Bank.

 The bridge is not in commercial use in recent years, since the traffic between Jordan and Israel – now under a peace treaty – was relocated to Allenby bridge.
 The area of the bridge is a closed army zone, and visits to the site are permitted only after coordination with the Army.